Christchurch Girls' High School has had three sites since its opening in 1877.

 While still a tight site, the school's current park like setting is enhanced by the proximity of Mona Vale gardens, of Hagley Park and by the Avon River which flows through the grounds.
 Award-winning landscaping accentuates the natural beauty of the setting.

 The 2010 and 2011 earthquakes had significant impact on the school.
-The auditorium and music suite were demolished as a result.
-The school is currently in the process of a substantial rebuild programme.
+The auditorium and music suite were demolished as a result and a new Arts faculty building has replaced it.
+The school is currently part way through a substantial rebuild programme.